boltlabs-inc/zip-spec/zip-bolt-support.rst

   Credits: Ian Miers <imiers@z.cash>
            Matthew Green <mgreen@z.cash>
   Category: Consensus
-  Created: 2019-03-30
+  Created: 2019-07-04
   License: MIT

 Terminology
 ===========

-The key words "MUST" and "MUST NOT" in this document are to be interpreted as described in RFC 2119.
+The key words "MUST" and "MUST NOT" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_

 Abstract
 ========

-This proposal specifies three possible approaches for integrating the blind off-chain lightweight transaction (Bolt) protocol into Zcash.
+This proposal specifies three possible approaches for integrating the blind off-chain lightweight transaction (Bolt) protocol [#bolt-paper] into Zcash.

 Motivation
 ==========

 Layer 2 protocols like Lightning enable scalable payments for Bitcoin.
-We want to implement a similar, privacy-preserving layer 2 protocol on top of Zcash.
+This proposal specifies an integration of a privacy-preserving layer 2 protocol on top of Zcash via the Bolt protocol [#bolt-paper]_.

 Specification
 =============

-This specification details three potential approaches to integrating the features of Bolt into Zcash.
+This specification details two potential approaches to integrating the features of Bolt into Zcash and depends on a ZIP that introduces Whitelisted Transparent Programs (WTPs) [#wtp-programs]_ to enable restricted non-private scripting for shielded transactions.

 1. General requirements for Bolt protocol
 --------------------------